Jguan0330/cse15l-lab-reports/lab3/lab3report.md

 less -s technical/911report/chapter-1.txt
 ```
 This is the website I used:[source](https://phoenixnap.com/kb/less-command-in-linux)
+<br>The -s option will squeezes multiple blank lines from chapter-1.txt into one blank line.
+Removing multiple blank lines allows less to show more content in each screenful of the file.
 <br><img width="1728" alt="截屏2023-05-05 下午12 39 28" src="https://user-images.githubusercontent.com/114201575/236554118-60e07de7-ab06-4c2d-8e68-9053b50893f2.png">

 ## 4.Keep Content on Screen After Quitting